15-yr-old Kanyeyachukwu clinches Guinness World Record for largest art canvas

 Kanyeyachukwu Okeke receives Guinness World Record for largest art canvas in the world by an individual on Wednesday in Abuja.

-Kanyeyachukwu Tagbo-Okeke, a 15-year-old Nigerian artist, has broken the Guinness World Record, GWR, for the Largest Painting.
-He unveiled the world’s largest art canvas by an individual.
+Kanyeyachukwu Tagbo-Okeke, a 15-year-old Nigerian artist, has broken the Guinness World Record (GWR) for the Largest Painting, unveiling the world’s largest art canvas by an individual.

-The awe-inspiring canvas, measuring 12,303 square meters, is more than twice the size of a football field.
-It surpassed the previous record by nearly 3,000 square meters.
+The awe-inspiring canvas, measuring 12,303 square meters, more than twice the size of a football field, surpassed the previous record by nearly 3,000 square meters.

 The unveiling at Eagles’ Square was attended by civil society groups, diplomats, traditional rulers, top government officials, and stakeholders in the arts and culture sector.